 9. Make a story map

 The easiest way I find to do this activity is to first draw a fundamental layout of your garden in the style of a treasure map.
 Then, on the map, sketch the places where you’ve hidden clues or treasures.
 You could use toys as props to add obstacles or challenges.
 For example, place a dinosaur toy somewhere, then draw a dinosaur on the map, put the toy in that area and call that area, for example, Dinosaur Valley.

 Finally, ask your child to go and find the treasure using the map you created.
 Your child can pretend to go on a real adventure using imaginative play and reading.

-We love this activity and the results can be used to decorate your home or be given out as really thoughtful gifts.
+We love this activity, and the results can be used to decorate your home or be given out as thoughtful gifts.

 First, collect flowers from your own garden or whilst out on a walk.
-If you want to save them you can preserve them in the fridge for a day or two until you’re ready to press them.
-When you’re ready, grab yourself a really heavy book, some parchment paper and your flowers.
-Place the flowers on top of the parchment paper with the flower facing down in the middle of the heavy book.
-Next, put some parchment paper on top of the flower and close the book sealing them in the middle.
-Leave your flowers in your book for roughly one week then open your book and remove your parchment paper from the pressed flowers!
-You can use these to inspire poetry or decorate your poems and make lovely cards or decorations.
+If you want to save them, you can preserve them in the fridge for a day or two until you’re ready to press them.
+When you’re ready, grab a weighty book, some parchment paper and your flowers.
+Place the flowers on the parchment paper with the flower facing down in the middle of the heavy book.
+Next, put some parchment paper on the flower and close the book, sealing them in the middle.
+Leave your flowers in your book for roughly one week, then open your book and remove your parchment paper from the pressed flowers!
+You can use these to inspire poetry, decorate your poems, and make lovely cards or decorations.

-Children are naturally inquisitive and will ask you hundreds of questions.
-Don’t be afraid to admit actually you don’t know the answer and then venture off to the library or online to learn more.
+Children are naturally curious and will ask you hundreds of questions.
+Don’t be afraid to admit you don’t know the answer, and then venture off to the library or online to learn more.
 If your children are particularly interested in something, adapt to explore that, then encourage local trips or further learning with books and online resources.

-We hope you have enjoyed reading our 10 outdoor literacy activities for kids, let us know if you have tried any of these in the comments.
+We hope you have enjoyed reading our ten outdoor literacy activities for kids; let us know if you have tried any of these in the comments.